jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).274.png)

-Only when you call a clause or an embedded procedure reference, the line doesn’t exit the procedure first:
+Only when you call a nested procedure or an embedded procedure reference, the line doesn’t exit the procedure first:

-*Call to clause:*
+*Call to nested procedure:*
 ![](images/Symbol%20Language%20(2004).275.jpeg)

 *Call an internal procedure reference:*